“HTGF plays a valuable role that goes beyond seed financing”

 I’d mention three things.
 Firstly, there’s the “window on technology” aspect.
 For a company to be innovative, it need to constantly monitor the market.
 Start-ups provide an important source of new technological developments and business models.
-HTGF has made almost 600 investments in the past 15 years, giving rise to valuable contacts and in-depth knowledge on innovation and technological developments that our fund investors can access if they so wish.
+HTGF has made more than 600 investments, giving rise to valuable contacts and in-depth knowledge on innovation and technological developments that our fund investors can access if they so wish.
 And on top of that there’s the networking across various industries.
 Our fund investors are now very diverse and are active in different sectors.
 Personally, I’ve always enjoyed learning from other industries, as I already know my own industry, it’s my bread and butter.
 That’s why I think HTGF provides companies with a great opportunity to learn from other industries and drive innovation.
 And the third point is corporations gaining access to the start-up culture.
 Although the larger company will not be able to replicate this culture entirely, it can indeed stimulate new ways of thinking.

-In an interview 12 years ago, you said: “With large successful companies there’s a danger that they’ll take their foot off the gas.
+In an interview end of the 2000s, you said: “With large successful companies there’s a danger that they’ll take their foot off the gas.
 They need a thorn in their side.”
 Are start-ups still that thorn in their side?

 Yes, they are, but back then I wished that the thorn was embedded somewhat deeper than it is today.
 Large companies have a very tough outer shell, and they can’t be fundamentally revolutionized by start-ups.
 That’s because if the thorn is just too painful, it’ll simply be removed.
 But having that outside thorn is important.

-What are your three highlights from 15 years of HTGF?
+What are your three highlights at HTGF so far?

 Gaining so many business investors is certainly one of them.
 And I’m also impressed by the way HTGF has developed since starting out.
 At the beginning there was just a small team with a couple of Managing Directors.
 It then grew into the organisation that we have today.
 Structural change was an important step that the team handled exceptionally well.
 On top of that, the team has managed to create an ecosystem.
 And with platforms like the Family Day, it’s also attracted global attention.
 It’s something we weren’t even thinking about at the start and represents a remarkable leap.